Filling in Your Application

 - It is essential to keep UCAS informed of any changes to your email address.
 The majority of communication from universities will be by email (open day details, accommodation reminders, news, and even an offer of a place or alternative offer in Clearing).

 - Make sure your email inbox can receive bulk emails and is not full, especially during results time in August.
+You may not use email much but Universities do!

 It is important to ensure you get the details of the exams which you are due to be taking exactly right.